Leo Choirosphaktes: Biography

 That peace would last until 913, with the exception of a brief moment in 904, when, in the aftermath of a series of Byzantine setbacks at the hands of the Arabs—most notably the sack of Thessalonica, the Byzantine Empire's second city—Symeon decided to press his advantage: he appeared with his army in front of Thessalonica, and demanded concessions in return for not occupying the defenseless city.
 Choirosphaktes again was the Byzantine ambassador sent to negotiate with him.
-Symeon secured much territory in Macedonia and Thrace, although Choirosphaktes also managed to recover a belt of about 30 fortresses around the Byzantine Empire's Adriatic stronghold of Dyrrhachium (historian Shaun Tougher, in her study of Leo VI's reign, considers the latter the result of a separate mission in circa 902–903).
+Symeon secured much territory in Macedonia and Thrace, although Choirosphaktes also managed to recover a belt of about 30 fortresses around the Byzantine Empire's Adriatic stronghold of Dyrrhachium (historian Shaun Tougher, in his study of Leo VI's reign, considers the latter the result of a separate mission in circa 902–903).

 In 905/906, Emperor Leo sent Choirosphaktes as an envoy to the emirs of Tarsos and Melitene, as well as to the Abbasid court in Baghdad, hoping to achieve a peace treaty, but also to gather grants of economy by the eastern patriarchs for the emperor's fourth marriage, normally forbidden by canon law.
 Shortly after his return, circa 907, Choirosphaktes fell into disfavour and was exiled to a location called Petra, possibly indicating some involvement in the contemporary revolt of Andronikos Doukas.
 During this period of disgrace, he sent repeated letters to the emperor pleading his case.
 He was also the subject of a vehement attack by the bishop Arethas of Caesarea in the latter's work Choirosphaktes or Wizard-hater (Μισογόης), where he was accused of being a "Hellene" (a term identical to "pagan").
 Eventually, he was pardoned and rehabilitated, either by Emperor Leo himself or by his brother and successor, Alexander, for at the time of Alexander's death he was back in Constantinople, and was implicated in the conspiracy and failed coup d'état of the general Constantine Doukas.
 Following the coup's suppression, Choirosphaktes sought sanctuary in the Hagia Sophia.
 There he was captured, tonsured, and then confined to the Monastery of Stoudios, where he died shortly after 919.